Jacobs Turf Atlanta — Soil-First Lawn Care in Atlanta, GA

 Turfgrass Management degree

-Four years of soil science at the University of Georgia — where the "test first" habit started.
+Four years of soil science, and the end of guessing.
+This is where "test first" stopped being an opinion.

 ATL UTD